savatabachhav/real-play/README.md

 # real-play
 Realplay is a realtime quiz platform where you can create or solve.
 Building to learn React &amp; Firebase :)

+- React
+- Firebase

+You can explore here...